VANatHeritage/ConSiteTools/README.md

 #### Version 1.0
 This was the version used for the first major overhaul/replacement of Terrestrial Conservation Sites and Anthropomorphic Habitat Zones, starting in 2018.

-For more information, contact Kirsten Hazler at kirsten.hazler@dcr.virginia.gov
+For more information, contact [David Bucklin](mailto:david.bucklin@dcr.virginia.gov), Virginia Natural Heritage Program.